Part 2. How to Manage Your Infrastructure as Code

 us-east-2: ami-0ee5157dd67ca79fc

 Congrats, you’re now using a server templating tool to manage your server configuration as code!
 The ami-xxx value is the ID of the AMI that was created from this template.
-Save the value somewhere, as later in this post, you’ll see an example of how to deploy this AMI.
+You’ll see how to deploy this AMI shortly.

 Get your hands dirty